-ESPN returns 37 Emmys won using fake names: Report
+ESPN returns 37 Emmys won using fake names: report

-The National Academy of Television Arts & Sciences has taken back at least three dozen Emmy Awards that were won by fake ESPN employees, then re-engraved and given to hosts who were ineligible for the awards, according to a report in The Athletic.
+(KTLA) — The National Academy of Television Arts & Sciences (NATAS) has taken back at least three dozen Emmy Awards that were won by fake ESPN employees, then re-engraved and given to hosts who were ineligible for the awards, according to a report in The Athletic.

 NATAS has taken back 37 awards given for the “College GameDay” program, which won multiple awards for outstanding weekly studio show.